-Access to the school's broad and balanced curriculum is achieved for most pupils through differentiation of classwork by teachers, intervention programmes and in some cases, Teaching Assistants.
+Access to the school's broad and balanced curriculum is achieved for most pupils through differentiation of classwork by teachers, intervention programmes and in some cases, Learning Support Assistants.
 It is the responsibility of the teacher to ensure that work is adapted to the needs and the ability of the pupil in the first instance.
-When teachers find, that despite their planning, a pupil is consistently failing to achieve learning objectives and outcomes, the following procedures will be adopted.
+Quality First Teaching provides high quality and inclusive teaching model.
+When teachers find, that despite their careful differentiation, a pupil is consistently failing to achieve learning objectives and outcomes, the following graduated approach will be adopted-